Accusoft/imagegear-net-samples/Samples/Office/OfficeFileToRasterFormat/README.md

 Samples using the Accusoft.ImageGear.Office NuGet package must specify a full path to a local LibreOffice installation as a parameter to the ImGearOffice.Initialize() function.
 LibreOffice must be version 7.0 or later.

 To build this sample under Linux, first install the Microsoft .NET SDK for your Linux distribution.
-After that, perform these steps:

-- Build the sample using `dotnet build OfficeFileToRasterFormat.sln`.
+After that, run `dotnet build OfficeFileToRasterFormat.sln`.
 By default this will build the Debug Solution Configuration.
-- For samples using the Accusoft.ImageGear.Pdf NuGet package, make sure the native portion of the ImageGear components is on the library search path.
-This additional search path can be temporarily defined by using the LD_LIBRARY_PATH environment variable.
-The native libraries can be found in the "bin/x64/Debug/net6.0/runtimes/linux-x64/native" under the build configuration directory.

 ## Running the Sample